Advancing Quantum Otto Engine Performance via Additional Magnetic Field and Effective Negative Temperature: Robustness of Otto engine against impurities

-Let us check the effect of disorder on the design of four-stroke engine presented in the preceding section.
+Let us now check the effect of disorder on the design of the four-stroke engine as the disorder plays a vital role in the performance of the quantum device.
+Hence it is natural to ask how these types of engines react to impurities or disorders which has never been addressed before.
+The impact of the disorder can be two-fold: it may reduce the efficiency by creating extra entropy in the system while in disordered engine, quantum coherence may raise in some parameter regimes, thereby leading to a favorable effect on the system output \cite{Tanoy_PRA_2022, Ujjal_JOP_2022, Ahana_PRA_2020, Srijon_PRA_2020, Anindita_EPL_2019, Debasis_PRE_2016, Aharony_PRB_1978, Villain_JPF_1980, Hide_PRL_2009, Fujii_PRA_2010, Prabhu_PRA_2011, Villa_PRE_2014, Niederberger_PRL_2008, Niederberger_EPL_2009, Patrick_RMP_1985, Maciej_Nature_2010, Debasis_PRE_2016, Anindita_PRB_2016, Anindita_PRB_2017, Tong_PRA_2010}.
 To introduce disorder in the model, a single or several parameters involved in the model are chosen randomly, and one then preforms averaging of the quantity of interest which, in this case, is efficiency in over large number of configurations - quenched averaging.
 In this scenario, it is assumed that the observation time of some parameters is much smaller than the time taken by the same set of parameters to reach the equilibrium.
 Quenched disorder typically creates a energy landscape with many local minima and it confines the system in a metastable state, thereby remaining in one of the local minima for a long time \cite{Sethna_book, Bouchaud_JPI_1992, Fisher_PRB_1988, Binder_RMP_1986, Suzuki_book, subir_sachdev_book, BKChakrabarti_book, MMezard_book, DChowdhury_book}.

 We here incorporate disorder in the frequency of the ideal system, $\nu_{cold} $ and $\nu_{hot}$ as $(1+\delta_1)\nu_{cold}$ and $(1+\delta_2)\nu_{hot}$.
 Here $\delta_{1(2)}$ is chosen from two different Gaussian distributions having same vanishing mean and standard deviation $\sigma$ which can be called strength of the disorder.
 The probability density function for Gaussian disorder with vanishing mean and standard deviation, \(\sigma\) is given by \( P(\delta_i) = \frac{1}{\sigma \sqrt{2\pi}} e^{-\frac{1}{2}(\frac{\delta_i}{\sigma})^2}, ~ ~ -\infty \leq \delta \leq \infty\).
 The quenched averaged efficiency for a given strength of disorder, \(\sigma\) can be written as